tonaaskarwur/Android-Application-To-Robot-Control/README.md

 The easiest way is to install the file myapp-0.1-debug.apk.

 If you want to change something in the code, you have to build the application again.
 The buildozer tool is used for this.
-Instruction on how to use the tool is available at this link.
+Instruction on how to use the tool is available at this link [Buildozer](https://github.com/kivy/buildozer).

 **When building the application, replace the generated file *buildozer.spec* with the one from this repository.
-In another instance, the application will not work correctly**
+If you don't do this, the application will not work correctly**

 ## How to use